 There are only 16 rooms in this hotel which allows for very personalized service and a warm, intimate atmosphere.
 All rooms have a patio or deck space for lounging and the rooms themselves are surprisingly spacious with high exposed beam ceilings.
 The decoration is simple, clean and cozy with great quality beds and fabulously soft sheets.

 As the evening draws in, sit on the deck sipping a cool drink, listening to the birds and gazing at the mountains towering above.
 For a bite to eat head to the Albergue Restaurant (one of our favourite places to eat in Ollantaytambo) right next to reception.
+They have also recently opened a fabulous restaurant on the Main Square in Ollantaytambo called Chuncho.

 Owner Wendy Weeks and her son Joaquin who now manages the hotel are dedicated to making the hotel as eco-friendly as possible.
 You can refill your water bottle with filtered water in the reception, the shampoo and soap in the bathrooms is dispensed in large bottles to reduce packaging waste and Joaquin has started a large organic veggie garden in the fields next to the house to supply the café and restaurant with fresh veggies.